vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 ### Textures
 We recommend that you try to keep total size of all the textures per avatar below 8 MB.
 They should be always smaller than 1024x1024, unless all the textures are in a single file.
 If using multiple texture files, then smaller the better, especially if you can make the textures smaller.
 Remember that you can get a lot more detail through roughness and normal mapping, than just textures.
 It is suggested that you keep Albedo at a smaller size than your roughness for best detail through light reflection instead of color variation.

+### Avatar Collision Hulls

+When you wear different avatars, you'll notice that each avatar has a different collision shape or _collision hull_.
+The collision hull is the invisible area around your avatar that is used to used to detect when other avatars or entities collide with you.

+Depending on the avatar's design, the collision hulls can be very large or small.
+This occurs because High Fidelity analyzes the shape of the avatar's torso (from hips to head) and tries to find the best shape that encloses the mesh.
+For example, if your avatar has large hips or perhaps a fully extended tail, High Fidelity thinks that the tip of the tail is part of your hips, and makes a very large collision hull.
+To reduce the size of the collision hull, you can add skeleton joints to your avatar's tail.
 **See Also**

 + [Create Your Own Avatar](create-avatars)